 Amy Osberg Roberts

-Amy Roberts has represented clients in civil litigation, arbitration, and as outside general counsel for over fifteen years.
-Her experience includes complex commercial litigation, basic business litigation, intellectual property litigation, probate, trust, and fiduciary litigation, oil and gas litigation, and arbitrations before the Financial Industry Regulatory Authority (FINRA).
+Amy Osberg Roberts is an advocate and counselor who has represented clients in civil litigation, arbitration, and as outside general counsel for nearly two decades.
+Her experience includes complex commercial litigation, business dispute litigation, intellectual property litigation, probate, trust, and fiduciary litigation, oil and gas litigation, and arbitrations before the Financial Industry Regulatory Authority (FINRA).
 Amy also has experience handling bankruptcy adversary proceedings, antitrust matters, and business disputes pertaining to real estate development.
-Amy’s intellectual property experience extends to practice before the United States Patent and Trademark Office, including trademark registration and cancellation proceedings.
-Amy regularly acts as outside general counsel advising her clients on everyday matters that arise for businesses operating without a dedicated in-house counsel.
+Amy’s litigation experience includes managing and implementing discovery guidelines and protocols for her clients, which include, large financial institutions.
+She has expertise in privacy compliance, data security, and protection of personal identifiable information.
+Amy regularly acts as a trusted advisor to her clients providing guidance on contract interpretation, avoidance and handling of business disputes, as well as working through matters pertaining to government oversight, including FDA and USDA issues.

 Amy’s practice at Jackson Walker is characterized by her client-centric approach to representation, which emphasizes collaboration, results, and dispute resolutions that make sense for each individual client’s business.
 Amy accomplishes this by being personally involved in every aspect of her clients’ cases, from selecting a legal team, to overseeing strategy, to managing legal costs.
 Amy’s committed level of involvement and attention to detail allow her clients to receive the highest level of professionalism and value in every matter she handles.